giannilmbd/dynare/doc/manual/source/the-model-file.rst

         Vector of numerical indices identifying the state variables in the vector of declared variables, *given the current parameter values* for which the decision rules have been computed.
-It may differ from ``M_.state_var`` in case a state variable drops from the model given the current parameterization, because it only gets 0 coefficients in the decision rules.
-See :mvar:`M_.state_var`.
+It is in decision-rule ordering.

 The coefficients of the decision rules are stored as follows: